Does Dry Cleaning Really Clean Your Clothes

 Modern machines constantly clean and recycle the solvent, so clothes are washed in a fresh solution, not dirty fluid.
 The solvent passes through carbon filters and distillation units, which means every wash is as effective as the first.

 After the cleaning cycle, the solvent is removed.
-Clothes are dried and ventilated inside the same machine, so there are no chemical residues left.
+Clothes are dried and ventilated inside the same machine, ensuring that no chemical residues remain on them.
 The drying phase also uses warm air circulation, which helps kill bacteria and eliminate lingering odours.

 6. Finishing